MicrosoftDocs/memdocs/sccm/desktop-analytics/enable-data-sharing.md

 ## Proxy server authentication

-Make sure that a proxy doesn't block the diagnostic data because of authentication.
-If your organization uses proxy server authentication for outbound traffic, use one or more of the following approaches:
+If your organization uses proxy server authentication for internet access, make sure that it doesn't block the diagnostic data because of authentication.
+If your proxy doesn't allow devices to send this data, they won't show in Desktop Analytics.

 ### Bypass (recommended)